filippo55/indoor-navigation-ios/README.md

 ## Setting up a your location using Estimote Indoor SDK

 SDK is available as EstimoteIndoorSDK in CocoaPods.
 For installation just run this command in project folder.
+Make sure that you are using the latest version of CocoaPods.

 ```bash
 pod install